AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 The guided workflow includes:

 * Selecting the affected Adobe product
 * Describing the issue in detail
 * Providing relevant system and environment context
 * Indicating the impact and urgency of the issue
 * Confirming contact details for follow-up

 This structured approach ensures that essential information is captured upfront, helping Adobe Support investigate and resolve issues efficiently.

 ![Experience league issue details](./assets/experience-league-issue-details.png)

-To speed up troubleshooting and reduce back-and-forth communication, provide a clear, concise description of the issue.
+To expedite troubleshooting and minimize back-and-forth communication, provide a clear and concise description of the issue.
 When possible, include context such as:

 * What you are trying to achieve
 * What is not working as expected
 * Any recent changes to the environment
 * Steps taken so far to investigate or resolve the issue

 Including meaningful details upfront helps Support Engineers understand the problem and take action faster.